sophienaustdal/MIST4610GroupProject2/README.md

 ## Question 2:

-Question 2 - Part 1: Since vehicles and equipment are the most frequently recalled items, which of our “major brands” have the highest number of recalls in these categories?
+Question 2 -

+Part 1: Since vehicles and equipment are the most frequently recalled items, which of our “major brands” have the highest number of recalls in these categories?
-Question 2 - Part 2: For the top three brands, what specific components are most commonly found to be faulty?
+Part 2: For the top three brands, what specific components are most commonly found to be faulty?

-Graphs & Manipulations:
+Importance:

 Part 1: